tcolar/gollections/README.md

 ----------------

 The custom collections rely on slice of "generic" elements ([]interface{} in Go).
-Obviously that means that we lose some type safety, however it is mitigated by the fact that you can retrieve elements into a srongly typed variable pointer.
+Obviously that means that we lose some type safety, however it is mitigated a bit by the fact that you can retrieve elements into a strongly typed variable pointer.

 For example
 ```Go